Abdelfattah27/AMIT-Python-Backend-Sessions/PythonSessions/Session3.md

 7. Create a Python module that defines a function to calculate the factorial of a given number.
 Import the module and use the function to calculate the factorial of 10.

 8. Write a Python script that creates a package containing a module that defines a function to calculate the area of a circle, and a test module that tests the function.
 Use relative imports to import the function in the test module.

-9. Create a Python program that reads a JSON file containing a list of dictionaries representing employees, and prints the name and salary of each employee sorted by salary in descending order.

-10. Write a Python function that takes a list of dictionaries as input, and returns a new list of dictionaries with the same keys, but with the values sorted in ascending order.
-Use a lambda function as the key function for sorting the values.